-NYU hosts the College Board Summer Institute for International Counselors at varying times at its three global campuses: New York, Shanghai, and Abu Dhabi.
-These events bring counselors from overseas schools together with U.S. college and university admissions officials for a week of networking and learning, with an emphasis on the most current information about U.S. higher education.
+New York University (NYU) hosts the College Board Summer Institute for International Counselors at varying times at its three global campuses: New York, Shanghai, and Abu Dhabi, plus one virtual event.
+These events bring counselors from overseas schools together with U.S. college and university admissions officials for a 3.5 days of networking and learning, with an emphasis on the most current information about U.S. higher education.

 The Office of Overseas Schools provides financial assistance on a limited basis for counselors from U.S. State Department-assisted schools to attend the Summer Institute.